 DīōD was recently awarded the QAF ‘NEW WORK’ Grant.

 AUGUST 9.
-The Human in the Rebel at The Church in the Gardens, NY.
+Graveside Bouquet at The Church in the Gardens, NY.
 7 PM

 OCTOBER 27.
 DīōD premiere of ‘Suite for a Steel Garden’ at Queens Museum, NY.

-About The Human in the Rebel: The musical evening will feature a collection of humanist poetry by Kazi Nazrul Islam, a Bengali poet, composer, activist, and revolutionary, arranged for voice (Tomal Hossain) and piano (Moira Lo Bianco) and guest artists.
-The works, performed in the original Bengali language, highlight the extent to which Nazrul championed human rights in his writings and compositions.
+About Graveside Bouquet: The musical evening will feature a collection of poetry by Kazi Nazrul Islam, a Bengali poet, composer and activist, arranged for voice (Tomal Hossain) and piano (Moira Lo Bianco), performed in the original Bengali language.